½ Ecuadorian, ½ Argentinean.

 I am committed to helping others recognize, develop, and use their strengths to the fullest potential and attain the personal growth that they desire.

-I believe that by embracing our beautiful messiness as humans, understanding our amazing nervous systems, we can learn ways to shift the self-limiting stories or beliefs that have shaped us and no longer serve us.
+I believe that by embracing our beautiful messiness as humans and understanding our amazing nervous systems, we can learn ways to shift the unhelfpul beliefs that have shaped us and no longer serve us.

 I began working as a therapist while a graduate student at the Silberman School of Social Work at Hunter College and I have worked for a variety of non-profit agencies in New York City.
 I have provided long-term and short-term counseling in English and Spanish to people who have experienced depression, anxiety, post-traumatic stress disorder, work/career issues, chronic illnesses, and relationship problems.
 I have provided counseling in a variety of settings, including a community mental health clinic and a mobile medical unit program.

 I served as the Director of the Susan G. Komen for the Cure Breast Care Helpline at CancerCare.
 This role gave me the opportunity to work on a national level with breast cancer clients and their loved ones as they coped with the psychological, social, and practical aspects of breast cancer.